Monmouth hosts Johnson and Campbell - WTOP News

 West Long Branch, New Jersey; Wednesday, 2 p.m.
 EST

-BOTTOM LINE: Campbell takes on Monmouth after Jeremiah Johnson scored 25 points in Campbell’s 86-72 loss to the Hofstra Pride.
+BOTTOM LINE: Campbell plays Monmouth after Jeremiah Johnson scored 25 points in Campbell’s 86-72 loss to the Hofstra Pride.

 The Hawks have gone 4-1 in home games.
-Monmouth is seventh in the CAA in team defense, allowing 72.8 points while holding opponents to 44.4% shooting.
+Monmouth has a 1-0 record in one-possession games.

-The Fighting Camels are 0-1 in CAA play.
-Campbell ranks fifth in the CAA with 34.8 rebounds per game led by Chris Fields Jr. averaging 9.0.
+The Fighting Camels are 0-1 in conference play.
+Campbell is ninth in the CAA with 13.1 assists per game led by Cameron Gregory averaging 2.9.

+Monmouth averages 73.2 points per game, 6.6 fewer points than the 79.8 Campbell allows.
+Campbell averages 6.9 made 3-pointers per game this season, 1.2 fewer made shots on average than the 8.1 per game Monmouth allows.

-The Hawks and Fighting Camels match up Wednesday for the first time in conference play this season.
+The Hawks and Fighting Camels meet Wednesday for the first time in CAA play this season.

+TOP PERFORMERS: Jack Collins is shooting 34.4% from beyond the arc with 1.8 made 3-pointers per game for the Hawks, while averaging 8.1 points, 5.5 rebounds, 4.8 assists and 2.3 steals.
+Jason Rivera-Torres is shooting 38.8% and averaging 14.5 points over the past 10 games.

-DJ Smith is averaging 17.8 points for the Fighting Camels.
+DJ Smith is shooting 35.7% from beyond the arc with 2.9 made 3-pointers per game for the Fighting Camels, while averaging 17.8 points.
 Dovydas Butka is averaging 16.3 points and 8.5 rebounds over the last 10 games.

 LAST 10 GAMES: Hawks: 5-5, averaging 73.7 points, 30.8 rebounds, 14.4 assists, 7.7 steals and 4.2 blocks per game while shooting 44.0% from the field.
 Their opponents have averaged 73.5 points per game.